We walked to the quarry and had our first talk of the end.

 Pan is said to still be alive: He lives on the moon and keeps tabs on Krakovian gossip via a spider’s thread spun down to the city center.

 Today, we were trying to disentangle our own web.

 The weather was cold, clouds hung heavy and damp.
 It smelled of decaying leaves, slightly sweet.
 Like stale black tea.
-Oranges, reds, yellows and dark grays were sprayed along paths and dusted parked car windshields.
+Oranges, reds, yellows and dark grays were sprayed along paths and dusted the windshields of parked cars.

 At the conclusion of a few sharp turns, the quarry strode open and evoked an antediluvian fortress or a secret garden.
 Sheer limestone walls enclose old apple trees and a shrunken deciduous forest.
 The trees were lithe and thin.
 We walked in.
 I had to piss.
 She kept on.

 There were signs marking our relationship too: Difficulty fully committing to each other, a chasing of narratives and expectations across cities, countries, continents.
 In the process we ended up in different places and at different conclusions.

 We moved to the long crack in the rock face and played on the limestone in street clothes and inappropriate shoes.
 We scaled a short traverse, the stone was slick.
 Climbing had been a way for us to bond.
 I had learned to lead climb with her.

 All around it was quiet.
 The winter breeze rushed into the valley and swirled around the posthole quarry.
 It felt like a day for endings.

 We made our way to the top of the rock and peered about.
 We sat at the edge and observed the pastel colors of fall and a sunken sky.